Enhanced Adaptive Gradient Algorithms for Nonconvex-PL Minimax Optimization: Convergence Analysis

 \begin{assumption} In our AdaMGDA algorithm, the adaptive matrices $A_t$ and $B_t$ for all $t\geq 1$ in updating the variables $x$ and $y$ satisfy $A_t\succeq \rho I_d \succ 0$ and $\rho_u I_{p} \succeq B_t \succeq \rho_l I_{p} \succ 0$ for any $t\geq 1$, where $\rho >0,\rho_u >0,\rho_l >0$ is an appropriate positive number. \end{assumption}

-Assumption \ref{ass:5} ensures that the adaptive matrices $A_t$ and $B_t$ for all $t\geq 1$ are positive definite as in \citep{huang2021super,huang2023adagda}. \textbf{Note that} \cite{huang2023adagda} only provided the convergence properties of both the AdaGDA and VR-AdaGDA when they use the global adaptive learning rates (i.e., $B_t=b_t I_p \ (b_t>0)$) to update the dual variable $y$.
-Next, we give some useful lemmas.
+Assumption \ref{ass:5} ensures that the adaptive matrices $A_t$ and $B_t$ for all $t\geq 1$ are positive definite as in \cite{huang2021super,huang2023adagda}. \textbf{Note that} \cite{huang2023adagda} only provided the convergence properties of both the AdaGDA and VR-AdaGDA when they use the global adaptive learning rates (i.e., $B_t=b_t I_p \ (b_t>0)$) to update the dual variable $y$.